-5 Methods for How To Insulate Garage Doors For Winter
+5 Proven Methods for How To Insulate Garage Doors For Winter

 Well, after a long query of research, analysis, and consideration, we’ve come up with 5 methods that are effective and suitable for both residential and commercial garage door insulation.
-Here they’re-
+Here they are:

 1. Insulating Garage Door Using Rigid Foam Insulation